GUITAR: The Instrument That Rocked The World

-The museum gratefully acknowledges our exhibition presenting sponsor, Illinois Mutual, with additional sponsorship by the Corporate Visionary Society Council and Illinois Arts Council.
+The museum gratefully acknowledges our exhibition presenting sponsors, Illinois Mutual, PNC, Ruby K. Worner Charitable Trust and OSF HealthCare, with additional sponsorship by the Corporate Visionary Society Council and Illinois Arts Council.

 "GUITAR: The Instrument That Rocked The World" is produced by The National GUITAR Museum.
 The NGM was founded to promote and preserve the legacy of the guitar, and is the world's first museum dedicated to the history, science, evolution, and cultural impact of the guitar.